 Global Implications

-Corporate treasuries, sovereign wealth funds, and commodity traders begin holding BUCK positions as a stable store of value uncorrelated with any single government's monetary policy16.
-The BUCK/USDT and BUCK/PAXG pools become major DeFi liquidity centres.
+Corporate treasuries, international commodity traders, and even sovereign wealth funds begin holding BUCKs as a stable store of value that doesn't depend on any single government's printing press18.
+Alberta's exchange pools become major international trading hubs.

-Alberta's insurance and attestation expertise becomes a globally exportable service industry – the "Alberta Advantage" applied to the next generation of financial technology.
+Alberta's insurance and attestation expertise becomes a globally exportable service industry – the "Alberta Advantage" applied to the next generation of financial infrastructure.

 The Path Not Taken: What Delay Costs

-Every day of delay costs Alberta $63 million in unnecessary interest extraction.
+Every day of delay costs Alberta $63 million in intermediation costs that could be avoided.
 Every year, $23 billion.
-Over the ten-year transition period outlined above, the cumulative cost of inaction exceeds $200 billion in interest that could have been retained by Alberta families, farmers, businesses, and the provincial government.
+Over the ten-year transition period outlined above, the cumulative cost of inaction exceeds $200 billion that could have been retained by Alberta families, farmers, businesses, and the provincial government.

-What remains is the political will to fund a $6 million R&D program that could return Alberta's $23 billion.
+What remains is the political will to fund a $6 million R&D program that could save Alberta $23 billion a year.

 Footnotes